ragnraok/RxCamera/README.md

 		camera.request().takePictureRequest(boolean isContinuePreview, Func shutterAction)
 		```
 		the encapsulation of [takePicture](http://goo.gl/xhlLbJ) API, if ``isContinuePreview`` set to true, the RxCamera will try to restart preview after capture the picture, otherwise will behave as system ``takePicture`` call, stop preview after captured successfully <br/>
-		and the ``shutterAction`` will called after picture just captured, just like the [ShutterCallback](http://developer.android.com/intl/es/reference/android/hardware/Camera.ShutterCallback.html) (actually it is called in the shutterCallback)
+		and the ``shutterAction`` will called after picture just captured, like the [ShutterCallback](http://developer.android.com/intl/es/reference/android/hardware/Camera.ShutterCallback.html) (actually it is called in the system shutterCallback)

 	all the data request will return an ``Observalbe<RxCameraData>``